This post contains affiliate links

 Meanwhile their ‘string and tag with sachet’ tea bags, also contain a thin layer of plastic polyethylene to help seal up the sachets.
 The only Twinings product that doesn’t contain any plastic is their pyramid teabag range – whereby the material is derived from maize starch and is fully biodegradable and compostable.
 Rather annoyingly though, many of their pyramid tea bags seem to come in plastic bags rather than boxes.

 Pukka Tea told me their teabags do not contain polypropylene or any other plastic – their teabag is sewn shut by machine with cotton thread.
 They even went on to say their teabag paper is made of a blend of natural abaca (a type of banana) and plant cellulose fibres, and their supply of tea bag paper is also Totally Chlorine Free and unbleached.
 They are staple-free and 100% biodegradable and/or recyclable.
 The tea bag strings are made from 100% organic, non-GMO, un-bleached cotton.
-Each teabag is individually packaged though (possibly in plastic), so the one downside is that there is a bit of waste from one box of tea .
+Each teabag is individually packaged in a plastic sachet though, so the one downside is that there is a bit of plastic waste from one box of tea .

 PG Tips say their “teabags are made with 80% paper fibre which is fully compostable along with the tea leaves contained in the bag.
 The remaining packaging includes a small amount of plastic which is not fully biodegradable: this is needed to create a seal to keep the tea leaves inside the bag“.
 However, they didn’t have the information to state whether or not this was polypropylene.

 Tetley also say their round and square teabags are made with 80% paper fibre, and 20% thermoplastic.
 Their string & tag teabags are plastic free- but are used mostly in their catering range for individually wrapped tea bags.
 They have said that “Tata Global Beverages has ongoing continuous improvement and environmental awareness.
 We are working towards more sustainable and biodegradable solutions for all our products”.
-They also advised that ripping ripping the bag and dispersing the contents should help the composting process.
+They also advised that ripping the bag and dispersing the contents should help the composting process, but it’s important to note this won’t help with the microplastics problems.

-Typhoo, and Clipper have so far declined to comment.
+Typhoo have so far declined to comment.
 I’ll update as and when they do.
+(Dec 17 edit – 6 months on they still haven’t commented).

 Plastic Free Tea Alternatives